matthewhasman/Autonomous-Robot/README.md

 - Can selectively follow an IR beam of a particular frequency, while filtering out other sources of IR radiation
 - Able to follow a line of tape
 - Can detect and retrieve treasures using sonar sensors
-- Uses a PID control algorithm
+- Uses a PID control algorithm (located in main.cpp in src)

 ## Electrical Systems